-The rent and any associated service charge are agreed when you sign your Tenancy Agreement and are subject to an annual review in accordance with our Rent Setting Policy.
-Waverley Housing’s current rental policy is fixed and based on annual rent increases being no more than inflation+1%.
-This applies to all elements of rent and does not prevent restructuring of rents to ensure fair distribution between houses of similar size and type from time-to-time.
+The rent and any associated service charge are agreed when you sign your Tenancy Agreement and are subject to an annual review in accordance with our Rent and Service Charge Setting Policy

 Rent is due weekly in advance.
 The rent week starts on a Monday and you must arrange to pay your rent on or before each Monday.
 Alternatively, you may select to pay your rent fortnightly or monthly (contact the office to make arrangements) but no matter how you choose to pay it, you should always pay in advance.
 Any outstanding balance is treated as rent arrears.

 Rents are collected over 52 weeks of the year.

 Waverley Housing sets rents according to its Rent and Service Charge Setting Policy and rents contribute to the costs of: